| | |

 Ahh, drinking.
 The ultimate way to socialise and celebrate in British Culture.
 Every kind of meet-up involves an alcoholic drink.

-The legal age to drink alcohol is 18 but many youth have drank well before this, usually in parks.
-Parents, who love a cheeky pint, actively discourage their children drinking unlike European neighbours who encourage an occasional wine with dinner for their children (in a sophisticated manner).
 There’s nothing sophisticated about drinking in Britain.
 It’s rarely a ‘cheeky pint’, but rather a full day/night of drinking.
 It ends with people spewing in lanes, fighting, eating fast food and arguing with bouncers in McDonalds.
 The next day brings a stinking hangover and extreme anxiety also known as ‘the fear’.

 It doesn’t sound great but the drinking part is always a good time.
 As soon as the sun comes out, we crave that cold beverage in a beer garden.
 If the rugby or football is on, it calls for drinking with family and friends to be social.
 Every birthday, anniversary, wedding, funeral, Christmas are valid reasons to go to the pub/party and drink alcohol.
-As well as these occasions, Public Holidays are a big time for drinking sessions with most people having the Monday off work.
-Finally, no holiday is ever a holiday without having a beer to start in the airport and drinking every day after.

 It’s not something we are proud of but is a genuine part of British Culture.

-5. Sarcasm is never used in British Culture
+Sarcasm is never used in British Culure

 Picture of Globe

-Every nation has their own humour which connects fellow country-people when travelling.
-If you’re reading this and you’re British, you understand the meaning of this paragraph’s heading.
-The use of sarcasm and saying the opposite of what we mean is second nature in the UK.
 The sarcasm and over-emphasised mannerisms are part of the make-up of a British person.
 There are many layers to British humour and a simple blog post can’t wholly grasp my favourite part of British Culture.
 If you are travelling to the UK, here are a few things for you to learn about British humour that may help you on your travels.

 The prime time to hear good humour is amongst family, friends and colleagues because laughing is the foundation of a good time.
 Some of the best moments are when one friend drops a brilliant one-liner, sarcastic comment or clever pun and another friend replies with an even better one-liner, comment or pun.
-British people don’t spell out jokes because it is on the other person to understand the joke and come up with a better, more sarcastic, comeback which is central to basic British humour.

 Humour is used in many moments such as: